light8reeze/HGServer/README.md

-# Runaway-Network
+# HGServer
- Runaway-Network is network framework using C#
+ HGServer is network framework using C#